popelucha/ESSLLI-2025/01_knowledge_graphs/README.md

 | John      | Smith    | 25  | Bochum |       25 |

-*natural language (English):* Jane Doe lives in Bochum.
+*Jane Doe lives in Bochum.
 So does John Smith.
-Jane has a lot of friends, while John has only 25 of them.
+Jane has a lot of friends, while John has only 25 of them.*

-graph:
 ![](graph_jane_john.png)

 ::: notes